replicatedhq/kots/design/variadic_config.md

 1. `templateGroups` added to the [Config specification](https://kots.io/reference/v1beta1/config/).
 1. `repeatable` attribute added to [Config Items](https://kots.io/reference/v1beta1/config/#items).

+Vendors will leverage these new features as part of the Config Spec design, and by using [Golang Text Templating](https://golang.org/pkg/text/template) syntax for repeated elements (`range`) and sub-template definitions (`template`) in their yaml configuration.
+Not only will this explicitly document dynamically created resources, but it will provide a standardized convention as reference.

+Usage examples provided in the Detailed Design section.

 ### `reapeatable` Config Items

-The purpose of adding a `reapatable` attribute to config items is to add the capability *EXTEND* resources.
+The purpose of adding a `repeatable` attribute to config items is to add the capability *EXTEND* resources.

+The existing Config Item concept will be augmented with a new property `repeatable` to indicated the value will be an array of values rather than a scalar.
+The value types will still inherit from the `type` field.

+To use these array values, a new method `ConfigOptionList` will be added to the Replicated [Config Context](https://kots.io/reference/template-functions/config-context/) template functions to provide a `pipeline` output that can be used in conjunction with `range` in a Golang Text Tempalate to iterate over values.

 ### templateGroups